ZEISS Microscopy Knowledge Base

 1. Select the Environments tab in Anaconda:

-Anaconda Navigator window showing Environments tab highlighted and CMD.exe Prompt and Datalore cards
+Anaconda Navigator window with Environments highlighted in left sidebar and CMD.exe Prompt and Datalore tiles

 2. Select ‘Import’ the Environment on the bottom: